 The wristwatch.
-Once it was the way we kept track of time.
-This was the days before the smartphone or computer.
-Growing up it was almost a right of passage into manhood to get a good timepiece.
+Once, it was the way we kept track of time.
+These were the days before the smartphone or computer.
+Growing up, it was almost a right of passage into manhood to get a good timepiece.
 One Christmas I opened a present and there it was a pocket watch from my grandfather.
 What made this special was that he never bought any presents.
-However, for my grandfather, it was time for my brother and I to enter the world of men.
+However, for my grandfather, it was time for my brother and me to enter the world of men.

 We needed to keep track of time.